Jayanthrg/web-page-1/README.md

-This tabular data web page create by implementing the concepts of HTML and CSS.
+This tabular data web page created by implementing the concepts of HTML and CSS.